 A key text for Tom Wright’s “gospel christology” is the account of Jesus’ entry into Jerusalem (Matt.
 21:1-9; Mk.
 11:1-10; Lk.
 19:28-40).
-In Simply Jesus: A New Vision of Who He Was, What He Did, and Why He Matters, which is excellent in many ways, this story is the climax towards which his chapter on the “hurricane” of divine kingship is directed.
+In [amazon:978-0062084392:inline], which is excellent in many ways, this story is the climax towards which his chapter on the “hurricane” of divine kingship is directed.
 The argument goes something like this.
 The theme of the return of YHWH to Zion is widely evidenced in the major Old Testament prophets but is also found in Zechariah and Malachi, even though these texts belong to the post-exilic period.
 It appears, therefore, that at least some Jews at this late stage were of the view that, despite the ending of the exile and the rebuilding of the temple, YHWH himself had not yet returned to fill his house with his glory.
 So the return from exile had not really happened—and had still not really happened by the time we get to Jesus’ day.

 So we have this statement in Zechariah 8:3: